Luke Cook: Personal life

-Cook and New Zealander stylist Kara Wilson became engaged in December 2019, and they were married on 16 May 2020.
-Their first son, Chaplin Benjamin, was born in November 2020, followed by their second son, Ozzie Alexander, born at home on 15 November 2022.
-On the 27th September 2025, Luke and Kara welcomed their third son, Buzz Bruce, also a homebirth.
+Cook and New Zealand stylist Kara Wilson became engaged in December 2019, and they were married on 16 May 2020.
+Their first son was born in November 2020, followed by their second son born at home on 15 November 2022.
+In September 2025 they welcomed their third son, also a homebirth.

 He also has a rescued Chihuahua named Cindy.

 Cook told Brief Take that he would love to do some big character roles in a similar vein to Jim Carrey, and also cites Ben Stiller and Ricky Gervais as influences.

 On social media, Cook shows off his impersonation and acting skills with his wider fan base.
 He has created a group of characters such as a model manager named Steve Kay and an Australian mother named Louise.

 Cook is involved with a number of charities including The Leukemia & Lymphoma Society and raised $10k for a hospital in Sierra Leone by selling photos of his feet.

 Due to her religious beliefs, Cook's mother refuses to watch him play the satanic role in Chilling Adventures of Sabrina, while his father is encouraging.